MrAhmalo/roblox-portfolio/index.md

 - Creating and designing a GUI/UI
 - Mobile compatibility for GUIs/UIs too
-- open/close scripts (no animating)
+- open/close scripts (also animating)
 - Making awesome Terrain with water, waterfalls, custom trees and more
 - custom Blender models (restricted to certain things)